RedisLabs/redislabs-docs/content/modules/modules-quickstart.md

 ## Step 3: Connect to your database

-Now you can connect to the database with telnet, redis-cli, or an application.
+Now you can connect to the database with telnet, redis-cli, an application or [RedisInsight](https://redislabs.com/redisinsight/).

 To get started with the modules, go to the quick start guide for the module that you enabled: